rtargino/ML_BSc_2019/README.md

 ## How to colaborate

-If you want to collaborate create a pull request.
-It is important:
+If you want to collaborate create a pull request, do not forget to:

 	- choose good names for your files